stacks-network/rendezvous/docs/chapter_7.md

       ;; local variable.
       (initial-loan (default-to u0 (get amount (map-get? loans tx-sender)))) )
-    ;; Since the initial-loan is recorded before the borrow call, we can now ;; call the borrow function to allow checking the effects after the call.
+    ;; Since the initial-loan is recorded before the borrow call, you can now ;; call the borrow function to allow checking the effects after the call.
     (try! (borrow amount))
     ;; Verify the property: updated loan = initial loan + borrowed amount